David Vaughan (South Carolina politician)

 David Vaughan is an American businessman and politician who is serving as a member of the South Carolina House of Representatives from the 27th district.
 He is a Republican.

-Early life and education
+Early life, education and career

 David Vaughan was born in Greenville, South Carolina.
-In 1987, he graduated from the University of South Carolina with a Bachelor of Science degree.
+In 1987 he was graduated from the University of South Carolina with a Bachelor of Science degree.

-Career

 In 1996, Vaughan became a business owner by constructing self-storage units around the Greenville area.

+Political career

 Vaughan won the June 2022 Republican primary with 52% of the vote, and won the general election unopposed.
 He succeeded Garry R. Smith, who had held the office since 2003 and did not seek reelection.
 Vaughan assumed office on December 6, 2022.

-Vaughn serves on the House Education and Public Works Committee.

-In 2023, Vaughan was briefly among the Republican co-sponsors of the South Carolina Prenatal Equal Protection Act of 2023, which would make women who had abortions eligible for the death penalty; he later withdrew his sponsorship, telling NBC News he had "signed on that bill in Error".
+In 2023, Vaughan was briefly among the Republican co-sponsors of the South Carolina Prenatal Equal Protection Act of 2023, which would make women who had abortions eligible for the death penalty; he later withdrew his sponsorship, texting NBC News he had "signed on that bill in Error (sic)".

+In the 2024 general election, Vaughan was one of the South Carolina candidates endorsed by Americans for Prosperity.